inagoy/portal/README.md

 };

 // About (/about)
-export const aboutPageContent: AboutPageContent = {
+export const aboutPageContent:  = {
   seo: {
     title: "About | Tim Witzdam",
     description: